fin3ss3g0d/evilgophish/README.md

 1. Lack of tracking - `evilginx2` does not provide unique tracking statistics per victim (e.g. opened email, clicked link, etc.), this is problematic for clients who want/need/pay for these statistics when signing up for a social engineering engagement.
 2. Session overwriting with NAT and proxying - `evilginx2` bases a lot of logic off of remote IP address and will whitelist an IP for 10 minutes after the victim triggers a lure path. `evilginx2` will then skip creating a new session for the IP address if it triggers the lure path again (if still in the 10 minute window).
 This presents issues for us if our victims are behind a firewall all sharing the same public IP address, as the same session within `evilginx2` will continue to overwrite with multiple victim's data, leading to missed and lost data.
 This also presents an issue for our proxy setup, since `localhost` is the only IP address requesting `evilginx2`.

-## General Background
+## Background

 This project is based on this [blog](https://outpost24.com/blog/Better-proxy-than-story) and I encourage you to read it before getting started.
 In this setup, `GoPhish` is used to send emails, track opened emails, and provide a dashboard for `evilginx2` campaign statistics, but it is not used for any landing pages.
 To provide tracking between the two, the function resposible for providing campaign results inside `GoPhish` has been modified to instead get clicked link event details and submitted data event details from logs related to `evilginx2`.
-Your phishing link sent from `GoPhish` will point to an `evilginx2` lure path and `evilginx2` will be used for landing pages.
+Your phishing links sent from `GoPhish` will point to an `evilginx2` lure path and `evilginx2` will be used for landing pages.
 This provides the ability to still bypass `2FA/MFA` with `evilginx2`, without losing those precious stats.
 The operator will also be informed of a submitted data event in realtime.
 This should ensure the operator won't run out of time to use captured cookies, or at least be informed as soon as possible.
 The operator will still need to bounce over to the `evilginx2` terminal to fetch the full `JSON` string of captured tokens/cookies.

 ## Infrastructure Layout